CGCookie/retopoflow/help/welcome.md

-# Welcome to RetopoFlow 3.0.0β2!
+# Welcome to RetopoFlow 3.0.0 Beta 2!

 Welcome to the latest version of RetopoFlow!